Captain Judy’s Corner: Avoid Hazardous Flying Attitudes

 How can pilots recognize hazardous attitudes?

 The first step for a pilot is to recognize and identify their hazardous attitudes.
 A pilot should take some time after each flight to reflect not only on the practiced skills but also their attitude.
-Compare your thoughts and actions to each of the five hazardous attitudes: Anti-Authority, Impulsive, Invulnerability, Macho, and Resignation.
+Compare your thoughts and actions to each of the five hazardous attitudes identified by the FAA: Anti-Authority, Impulsive, Invulnerability, Macho, and Resignation.
 Once identifying the appropriate attitude, then memorize the antidote.
 As the attitude surfaces during a flight, the pilot states the antidote to counteract the attitude.
 A hazardous attitude can jeopardize the safety of a flight with the antidote making for a better, safer pilot.

 What is an anti-authority attitude?